 Great flavor pairings for Swedish meatballs

-A slice of crusty bread is also a great way to soak up all the savory goodness from that gravy.
+A slice of crusty bread is also a great way to soak up all the savory goodness from the gravy.

-And don’t forget to smear a knob of butter on top!
+And don’t forget to add a knob of butter on top!

 Pro-Tip: Complete your meal with a dollop of lingonberry jam.